Hor Namhong: Early career

 Between 1967 and 1973 Hor Namhong served at the Embassy of Cambodia in Paris, which became the mission of the exiled Royal Government of National Union of Kampuchea (GRUNK) in 1970.
 Between 1973 and 1975 he represented Cambodia as ambassador to Cuba.

 Boeng Trabek prison camp

 Between 1975 and 1979 Hor Namhong claims to have been a prisoner of the Khmer Rouge at Boeng Trabek.
 There have been accusations that he collaborated with his captors but Hor Namhong denies the accusations and was successful in a defamation suit against his accusers.
 On April 27, 2011, Hor Namhong lost a defamation suit in the French Supreme Court in which he claimed he was innocent of atrocities committed during the Khmer Rouge regime from 1975 through 1979.

-In July 2011 Namhong lodged a protest with United States officials regarding a diplomatic cable released by WikiLeaks.
+In July 2011 Namhong lodged a protest with United States officials regarding a leaked diplomatic cable.
 The undated cable claimed that Namhong "became head of the Beng Trabek (sic) camp and he and his wife collaborated in the killing of many prisoners."